yc3136/unriddle/README.md

 - **Dynamic Font (default):** The popup matches the font family and size of your selected text for seamless integration with any website.
 - **Custom Font:** Choose from a wide selection of browser-supported fonts (Arial, Times New Roman, Roboto, etc.) and set your preferred font size.
 A live preview is shown as you adjust the settings.

+**New:** The font settings UI is now more responsive and accessible, with a flexbox layout for better alignment and mobile support.
+The font family dropdown uses fit-content width for improved usability.
+Material Icons dependency has been removed.

 To configure:
 1. Open the settings page
 2. Scroll to the "Font Configuration" section